We published our report on 2 March 2021. This page was updated in November 2022 to fix a broken link

 The Office for Statistics Regulation (OSR) is undertaking a review focused on the process of developing the statistical models designed for awarding 2020 exam results.

-The review aims to identify lessons for public bodies considering the use of statistical models to support decisions.
-The lessons will be based on our consideration of the extent to which the qualifications’ regulators across the UK developed their models in line with the principles set out in the Code of Practice for Statistics.
+Our review aims to identify lessons for public bodies considering the use of statistical models to support decisions.
+These lessons will be based on our consideration of the extent to which the qualifications’ regulators across the UK developed their models in line with the principles set out in the Code of Practice for Statistics.

 Guided by the pillars of the Code - Trustworthiness, Quality and Value, we will initially be exploring the following two questions.